Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 How to suction a tracheostomy

-1. Have the necessary tools ready:
+1. Keep the necessary equipment ready:

 - suction device;